mojorero/cars-rest-api/Readme.md

 # Cars API

-This is my proposed solution for the challenge to manage the creation and retrieval of instances which represent the information about cars of the Clevershuttle fleet.
+This is my proposed solution for the challenge to manage the creation and retrieval of instances which represent the information about cars of the carscompany fleet.
 Welcome to this code and have fun managing cars!

 ## Assumptions, compromises and good-to-knows